 A question often asked is if you can overfeed a praying mantis.
 Where other animals (like dog and cats) can eat too much, which result in obesity and unhealthy conditions.
 With praying mantis, however, it is next to impossible to overfeed them.
 They’ll eat as much as they need without getting overweight.

 So you should not have any concerns about providing too much food.
-Too much food (when freely release them) will result in death food items within the enclosure.
+Too much food (when freely release them) will result in dead food items within the enclosure.
 Always remove uneaten prey items, preferably the same day.

 How long can a praying mantis go without eating?